DannieMo/Portfolio-Website/README.md

 # Portfolio-Website

+> This is the first milestone in the process of creating my portfolio website.
+In this milestone i:
+- set up a new repository and prepared it for development using best practices (e.g. linters)
+- build the first 2 sections of the mobile website using a template i chose from the list of templates given at Microverse (using FIGMA).

-> This is a practice project at Microverse: a remote software programming school.
-This project is my personal portfolio which covers my work, skills, and history.
-You can seek me out if you are interested in the things i do or just chatting.
-One paragraph statement about the project.
+PS.
+This is a practice project at Microverse: a remote software programming school.
+This project is my personal portfolio showing my work, skills, and history.
+You can seek me out if you are interested in the things i do or just chatting 😉.

 ![screenshot]![image](https://user-images.githubusercontent.com/53879944/124951902-adcbaa80-e00b-11eb-9232-6eada9006e75.png)
 (./app_screenshot.png)